-This leaflet mainly covers issues which may be relevant if you are planning to become pregnant.
-If you are already pregnant, you may find the separate leaflet called Diet and Lifestyle during Pregnancy more helpful.
+If you are already pregnant, you may find Diet and Lifestyle during Pregnancy more help.

-A new study says that mothers should wait for 12 to 18 months after giving birth before getting pregnant again.
+A recent study showed that mothers should wait for 12 to 18 months after giving birth before getting pregnant again.
 This is because shorter gaps between pregnancies raise the risk of premature birth and smaller babies.
 This increase applies to women of all ages, but the risk is highest among women aged 20-34.